Bob Jackson (Kentucky politician)

-Robert L. Jackson (born 1962) is an American politician from Kentucky who was a member of the Kentucky Senate from 1997 to 2005.
+Robert L. Jackson (born June 11, 1962) is an American politician from Kentucky who was a member of the Kentucky Senate from 1997 to 2005.
 Jackson was first elected in a November 1997 special election following the death of incumbent senator Jeff Green.
 He did not seek reelection in 2004 and was succeeded by Republican Kenneth W. Winters.

-Jackson served as the president of Murray State University from 2018 until the end of the 2025 school year in June 2025.
+Jackson was the president of Murray State University from 2018 until the end of the 2025 school year in June 2025.

+Early life

+Jackson was born in 1962.
+He attended Murray State University and graduated with a Bachelor of Science degree in finance, later attending graduate level courses at Murray State and doctorate level courses at the University of Leicester in the United Kingdom.
+Jackson holds a Master of Arts degree in higher education administration from Antioch University and a doctorate in educational leadership from Western Kentucky University.

+Career

+Jackson was interim president of Murray State University from August 2018 to March 2019, when he was officially appointed as the 14th president of the institution.
+Jackson also was Chief Executive Officer of the Murray State University Foundation, Inc. and Senior Advisor to the University regarding government relations on the state and federal level.
+Since his retirement on June 30, 2025, he is President Emeritus in support of the current president, Dr. Ron K. Patterson.
+Jackson's role with Murray State will continue as a special advisor to the Board of Regents through an unspecified future date.